jundalisay/spblist/content/en/material/principles/intro/chapter-01.md

 Measure or Range | 3rd law (zero energy) | Worker | 1st Law

+{{< youtube eEGJY4F6QKw >}}

+- The 3rd law of thermodynamics (1st law to Superphysics) is the wave having a base.
+- The 1st law of thermodynamics (2nd law to Superphysics) is the wave maintaining its wave-ness instead of fizzling out.
+This leads to our perceptions (and matter) persisting instead of vanishing instantly
+- The 0th law of thermodynamics (3rd law to Superphysics) is the wave having regular wavelengths instead of random.
+This is consistent with the previous law.
+- The 2nd law of thermodynamics (4th law to Superphysics) is the wave going forward.
+This creates the concept of linear time or perceptions coming at a sequence.

+While the 2nd and 1st law of thermodynamics refer to the external aspects of the wave, the 3rd and 0th laws refer to the internal aspects.

+In Superphysics, the internals are the cause of the externals and so the internals are more important.
+In Social Superphysics, this is why the Intellectual (Thinking) and Working classes are more important than the Business (Trading) and Warrior Classes.

 ### Waves as Sound The Octave vs the Pentatonic Scale

 The ancients classified these waves into 5 depending on their shapes (which represent their frequency) which will be discussed in full in the next chapter.